nuclearutsuho/NovelAI-prompt-all-in-one/README.md

 You should now see “Wildcards for NovelAI Diffusion 4.0” in the list, with a toggle switch on.

 That's it!
 Now you can manage your wildcards txt files at extension menu, then use wildcards in NovelAI as a1111 webui.
+Just make sure you refresh novelai.net page before first using the extension, if novelai.net is already open.